 Admission arrangements for pupils with SEND will not differ from the arrangements for other pupils.
-To enable us to have a full picture of a pupil's needs we would, in addition to our usual arrangements, talk to families about their child's SEND, gather background information from them and any professionals working with their child.
+To enable us to have a full picture of a pupil's needs we would, in addition to our usual arrangements, talk to families about their child's SEND, gather background information from them and if appropriate visit the child within their current setting.
 The admissions policy is based on the agreed NE Lincs policy.
 We strive to be a fully inclusive school.